vslavik/diff-pdf/README.md

 This opens a window that lets you view the files' pages and zoom in on details.
-It is also possible to shift the two pages relatively to each other using Ctrl-arrows.
+It is also possible to shift the two pages relatively to each other using Ctrl-arrows (Cmd-arrows on MacOS).
 This is useful for identifying translation-only differences.

 See the output of `$ diff-pdf --help` for complete list of options.